Wattamolla Beach, Waterfall and Lagoon in the Royal National Park

 Wattamolla Beach, and its lagoon, waterfall, picnic area and lookout, is a beautiful spot in the Royal National Park to spend a relaxing day out and about.

-Located in the middle of the famous Royal Coastal Walk (aka the Coast Track) and only 50 kilometres from the Sydney CBD, Wattamolla Beach truly is an oasis of natural beauty.
+Located only 50 kilometres from the Sydney CBD, along the famous Royal Coastal Walk (aka the Coast Track), Wattamolla Beach is an oasis of natural beauty.

 In the Royal National Park, turn into Wattamolla Road from Sir Bertram Stevens Drive and follow to the parking areas.
 Summer days are busy so make sure you get there early.
 Wattamolla is open to visitors between 7:00am and 8:30pm daily.
 There is a $12 entrance fee to the Royal National Park.